|Be sure to check

 and the conditions and diseases that can

 |Alex came a very long way to find me.
 She was in a Texas shelter

 when my nephew adopted her and three other cats while in the

 Army in 1996.
-He brought them all home to New Hampshire with
+He brought them all home to New England with him,

 overseas.
 She never did like to be with other cats and was always